-Additionally, the bill establishes the "Police Partnering With Communities Fund" within the West Virginia State Treasurer's office.
-This fund is intended to reimburse police officers for their housing costs when they choose to live in designated distressed areas.
+Additionally, the bill establishes the "Police Partnering With Communities Fund" within the West Virginia State Treasurer's office, which will reimburse housing costs for police officers who choose to live in these distressed areas.
 To qualify for reimbursement, officers must provide proof of residency and employment with a local police department.
-The bill also outlines that the fund's financial support will be detailed in a separate appropriations bill and sets an effective date of July 1, 2025, for the new provisions.
+The fund's financial support will be detailed in a separate appropriations bill, and the act is set to take effect on July 1, 2025.

 Statutes affected: